 RV’s Age and Condition

-The RV’s age and the wear and tear on the RV will also affect the cost of an inspection.
+The RV’s age and wear and tear will also affect the cost of an inspection.
 An RV that has barely been used and is still in mint condition should be pretty quick to inspect.
-An older RV may require more time to check out whether the wear on the vehicle has affected its safety and the quality of the vehicle.
+An older RV may require more time to assess whether wear has affected its safety and overall quality.

 Location of the Inspection

-Finally, the price of your RV inspection could depend on where in the country the inspection is performed.
-In big cities, where the cost of living is generally more expensive, RV inspections can cost more.
+Finally, the price of your RV inspection may depend on where in the country it is performed.
+In big cities, where the cost of living is generally higher, RV inspections can be more expensive.

 Types of RV Inspections